mejs123/tower-base/README.md

 This example installs Ansible's [AWX Project](https://github.com/ansible/awx) (the source code behind [Ansible Tower](https://www.ansible.com/tower)) on a CentOS 7 VM, so you can test and run AWX... to test and run more Ansible playbooks!

+This repository is composed of several playbooks for AWX and other uses.
 ## Getting Started

 This README file is inside a folder that contains a `Vagrantfile` (hereafter this folder shall be called the [vagrant_root]), which tells Vagrant how to set up your virtual machine in VirtualBox.